OpenNuvoton/CM2053BSP/README.md

 - NuMicro CM2053 Series CMSIS BSP Revision History.pdf<br>
 	This document shows the revision history of CM2053 BSP.

-- VSCode Quick Start Guide
+- VSCode Quick Start Guide.pdf<br>
 	This documents guide to install, configure and use VS Code.